GROUP PRACTICE REVIEW

 A CPSA Physician Facilitator will bring the results of the GPR back to your clinic for a 90-minute discussion with all of the clinic’s physicians.
-The results of the SOPI review and other quality indicators will be shared, along with aggregate clinic data for further learning and reflection.
-The Facilitator delivers facilitation to the group using the R2C2 model.
+The results of the SOPI review and other quality indicators will be shared, along with Health Quality Council of Alberta (HQCA) aggregate clinic data for further learning and reflection.

 Develop plans for practice improvements using this template.